espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Caterwaul Sling.md

 * * *

 **Effect** You pull the white thread free, then whirl the sling in circles at high speed.
 It lets out an ear-piercing wave of sound.
 Each creature in a 30 foot cone takes 4d6 sonic damage (DC 21 Basic fortitude save).
-Any creature that fails is [[Deafened]] for 1 round, or 1 hour on a critical failure.
+Any creature that fails is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Deafened]] for 1 round, or 1 hour on a critical failure.